dougpowers/vim-mapper/README.md

 ### Marking
 Vim-Mapper allows the user to "mark" each node with any printable character.
 Press 'm' to enter marking mode then press any printable character to mark that node.
 Press the apostrophe ("'") key to enter mark jump mode then press any printable character to activate the node marked with that character.

+Marking a node with the space key will clear it.

 Note the red 'm' or ''' indicator in the bottom-left of the screen denoting that the use is now in marking or mark jump mode.
 These modes exprire after 3 seconds.

 ### Mass